Gdsc-Lbce/GDSC_LBCE_Website/README.md

 <br>

+## Contribute to the UI design of the website
+<a href="https://www.figma.com/file/Ug4bm8mjcNafExTiS5TBnr/GDSC-LBCE?node-id=0%3A1">Click Here</a> To contribute to the figma design of the website

 ## Code of Conduct
 Please note that Open Source Design has a <a href="/CODE_OF_CONDUCT.md">Contributor Code of Conduct</a> .
 By participating in this project online or at events you agree to abide by its terms.